 (The Aeneid, Book II, approximately lines 880-910)

-In Livy’s account, Aeneas’ wife later became separated from the rest and ultimately did not survive the sack of the city.
+In Virgil’s account, Aeneas’ wife later became separated from the rest and ultimately did not survive the sack of the city.
 In other accounts, however, she successfully survived alongside her husband.
-Livy, in his poem, may have killed the poor woman off to allow Aeneas to uninhibitedly partner with new women that the Trojan hero would soon meet on his odyssey toward Italy, where, according to legend, Aeneas would become an ancestor of Romulus and Remus.
+Virgil, in his poem, may have killed the poor woman off to allow Aeneas to uninhibitedly partner with new women that the Trojan hero would soon meet on his odyssey toward Italy, where, according to legend, Aeneas would become an ancestor of Romulus and Remus.

 Written by C. Keith Hansley